srydell/raspiMirror/README.md

 $ kivy -m pip install --upgrade google-api-python-client
 ```

+You will also need a free API key from [openweathermaps](htts://openweathermap.org/api).

 ### Installing

 Download the content by running

 $ git clone git://github.com/srydell/raspiMirror.git

+Change directory and read exampleSecret.txt.
+You will need to add you API key from openweathermaps and your location in a new file called "secret.txt".

 Change directory and start the program.
 How to run a kivy program is different for Mac/(linux/windows) users.